MephistoDemon/mysterion/CODE_OF_CONDUCT.md

 Not many people think reviewing PRs is fun, so getting feedback is like getting a 🎁.

 When disagreements happen:
-- Try discussing it and understanding why opinions differ and how to make all sides happy.
+- Try discussing it and understanding why opinions differ and how to achieve the best solution without conflicts
-- Consider asking opinions of contributors outside of the discussion by tagging them.
+- Consider asking opinions of contributors outside of the discussion by tagging them
 - Try referencing topics (articles/documentations) which explains your arguments

 ### Reviewing PR

-When reviewing PRs:
+When reviewing PR, focus on the coding values first.
-- **Focus** on the most important things first.
-More about that in *Coding values* section.
+It would be good if you could review functionality/business logic first.
+A good start could be making sure that the presented implementation is acceptable or can be improved, followed by reviewing tests that freeze the solution, and only after that commenting on code style and readability improvements.

+Tips:
 - **Talk in person** before reviewing if PR is very unclear
 - Consider **checking-out PR branch and play around** with it to see PR in action or try applying some improvements yourself
 - Use **comment markers** (see below)